yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - Explain Moller-Trumbore and its SIMD form. https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm
 - SAH optimization (Credit DH)
 - Sort bounding boxes before pushing on stack.
-- targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
+- Targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
-- making sure the multiple backends return the same results -> tree structure must be the same, FMA must be either forced or disallowed for all backends
+- Making sure the multiple backends return the same results -> tree structure must be the same, FMA must be either forced or disallowed for all backends
-- threading: job per light probe (~thousands of rays)
+- Threading: job per light probe (~thousands of rays)
-- memory allocation: in what places does a raytracer allocate? how can we make the allocation cheap (on stack arrays, memory arenas).
+- Memory allocation: in what places does a raytracer allocate? how can we make the allocation cheap (on stack arrays, arenas).
-- Pre-baked sphere rays.

 # Future experiments

 - Would avx512 help?
 16-wide BVH means a lot of memory traffic.
-How many cache lines do we have to read on average for a sinle ray?
+How many cache lines do we have to read on average for a single ray?
 And how many 512-bit loads?
-- f16?
-- Hiding indices in floats?
-- Going wide over rays AND having a BVH... if we can do a smart gather.
+- Compress BVH to f16?
+I tried this once, and it was slow AF.
+I don't remember why exactly.
+Could be that the boxes were less tight, causing more traversal.
+Could be that I made a mistake.
+I also did the manually, but there is wide F16->F32 decode in AVX-512.
-- what about metropolis, monte carlo estimation, etc...
+- What about metropolis, monte carlo estimation, etc...

 # Conclusion

-- mention that this is 1000x faster than Climate Studio and Ladybug (for projects that Ladybug can even load)
+- Mention that our raytracer is 1000x faster than Climate Studio and Ladybug (for projects that Ladybug can even load).
+We probably could have done better, but Radiance is for sure quite bad.

-- I might re-implement and opensource the generally useful parts
+# Sources

+Raytracing Weekend
+Handmade Ray
+Carmack QuakeCon 2013
+Extreme SIMD Collision Detection